sandline/mmFaker/README.md

 ### Example

-*Fill an username table* - This generate random data for a sample user table
+*Fill an users table* - This generate random data for a sample user table

 Consider the following table: